rogaha/devops/README.md

 are defined as a function to enable complex migrations so results from query manipulated before being piped to the next query.

+**Migrations should be backwards compatible with the existing deployed code.** Refrain from `drop table`.
+Instead of renaming columns, add a new column and copy the data from the old column using an `update`.

+Ideally migrations should be idempotent to avoid possible data loss since data could have been generated between migration runs.

 ### GitLab CI/CD

 _cicd_ command is primary executed by a GitLab runner.
 After you have updated the configuration for your project, you will need to configure GitLab CI/CD to execute the build and deployment.
-This project has example [.gitlab-ci.yml](https://gitlab.com/geeks-accelerator/oss/devops/blob/master/.gitlab-ci.yml) that should be placed in your project root.
+This project has an example [.gitlab-ci.yml](https://gitlab.com/geeks-accelerator/oss/devops/blob/master/.gitlab-ci.yml) that should be placed in your project root.

 The project includes a Postgres database which adds an additional resource dependency when deploying the project.
-It is important to know that the tasks running schema migration for the Postgres database can not run as shared GitLab Runners since they will be outside the deployment AWS VPC.
+It is important to know that the tasks running schema migration for the Postgres database can not run as shared GitLab Runners since they will be outside the deployment [AWS VPC](https://docs.aws.amazon.com/vpc/latest/userguide/what-is-amazon-vpc.html).
 There are two options here:
 1. Enable the AWS RDS database to be publicly available (not recommended).
 2. Run your own GitLab runners inside the same AWS VPC and grant access for them to communicate with the database.